virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onBeforeRemoveNode

-This event will be executed before deleting node(s) from your environment.
+This event is executed before deleting node(s) from your environment.

 **Event Placeholders:**